 Do you desire unique, top-notch fight scenes featuring former super soldiers?
 The Japanese anime you’re looking for is here!

 To put it mildly, Worick and Nicolas are employed in the bad-people-filled town of Ergastulum.

 21. Megalo Box

-This vintage Japanese cartoon centers on Junk Dog, a boxer in an underground ring who may have heart but doesn’t have the best equipment.
+This vintage anime centers on Junk Dog, a boxer in an underground ring who may have heart but doesn’t have the best equipment.

 While the combat choreography in this anime is based on boxing, the fighters use exoskeletons, and the stronger your exoskeleton, the greater your chances of winning a battle.

 Despite this disadvantage, Junk Dog enters the Megalonia boxing competition with the hope of defeating the current champion, Yuri, and claiming the title of Megaloboxing Champion.